DusterTheFirst/rocketry/devlog/src/index.md

 - [Rockets](./rockets/index.md) are the physical material projectiles that will take flight
 - [Avionics](./avionics/index.md) are the flight softwares onboard the rockets that are used for stabilization

+All content described in this book is available on [GitHub](https://github.com/DusterTheFirst/rocketry)

 <sub>All content in this book and related software and hardware was developed and maintained by [@DusterTheFirst (Zachary Kohnen)](https://github.com/dusterthefirst).
 Software and firmware is licensed under the [`GNU GPL 3.0 license`](./LICENSE.md) and CAD models and other artistic works are licensed under the [`CreativeCommons Attribution-NonCommercial-ShareAlike license`](http://creativecommons.org/licenses/by-nc-sa/4.0/)</sub>